Causal Discovery in Mixtures of Populations: DISCUSSION

+The results in this paper focus on discrete observables.
+Caution should be exercised when discretizing continuous results, as pointed out by \citet{sun_conditional_2025}.
+A more general approach could modify the probability matrix (Definition~\ref{def: prob mat}) to a matrix of moments, e.g. $\mat{M}[\mathbf{X}, \mathbf{Y}]_{ij} = E[X_i Y_j]$, utilizing kernel mean embedding \citep{muandet_kernel_2017} to compute conditional expectations.

-Finally, it is worth noting that the test of rank developed in Section~\ref{sec:rank tests} may have uses for causal representation learning (CRL), e.g. \citet{squires2023linear} uses the rank of probability matrices for causal disentanglement.
-Additionally, the notion of coarsening may have implications for the abstraction of coarse-grained concepts within CRL problems.
+Finally, it is worth noting that the hypothesis test of rank developed in Appendix~\ref{sec: hyp test} may have uses for causal representation learning (CRL) \citep{squires2023linear} and latent variable models \citep{silva2006learning, anandkumar2013learning, xie2020generalized, huang2022latent}.
+Additionally, the notion of agglomeration may have implications for the abstraction of coarse-grained concepts within CRL problems.